mreese919/stock-analysis/README.md

 ##The results of the analysis is that though many stocks had high returns in 2017.
 In 2018 many of these stocks lost those

-gained returns with the exception of ticker (ENPH).
-Ticker (ENPH) looks to be a better investment with better returns based
+gained returns with the exception of ticker (ENPH) And ticker (RUN).
+Ticker (ENPH) and ticker (RUN) looks to be a better investment with better returns based

 off the years analysized.